 "Answering the Call: The American Struggle for the Right to Vote"

-Osprey Productions and the Thomas G. Carpenter Library present a voting rights documentary film by Brian Jenkins.
-Refreshments will be provided, courtesy of the library.
-A discussion moderated by Dr. Albert Dorsey will follow the 7:00 p.m. showing.
+Osprey Productions and the Thomas G. Carpenter Library presented a voting rights documentary film by Brian Jenkins.
+Refreshments were provided, courtesy of the library.
+A discussion moderated by Dr. Albert Dorsey followed the 7:00 p.m. showing.

 Thursday, September 20, 2018